dpzmick/old-website/2016-11-19-rust-arc-gc-realtime.md

 The callback function uses a precomputed list of samples to generate sounds when it is told to.
 To modify the properties of the sounds that are produced, the user edits the synthesizer settings with a user interface.

-The fun starts when we think about how to update the precomputed list of samples when the user changes some properties of sound we are currently generating.
-It would be painful (and incorrect) to attempt to handle UI events in the realtime thread, so we will run a UI thread (to handle UI events) and, of course, the realtime audio thread.
+It would be painful (and incorrect) to attempt to handle UI events in the realtime thread, so we will run a UI thread (to handle UI events) and, of course, a realtime audio thread.
-The UI thread will not be a realtime thread!
-So, whenever the UI thread handles an event which changes the synth settings, the UI thread needs to compute the sample list, then communicate the sample list to the realtime thread.
+Whenever the UI thread handles an event which changes the synth settings, the UI thread needs to compute the sample list, then communicate the sample list to the realtime thread.
+Keep in mind, the UI thread will not be a realtime thread!

 We can't read and write to the list of samples are the same time (that would be a data race!), so we need some way to control access to the list of samples.
 The most obvious way to solve this is, then surround all access to the list of samples with a `mutex`.